Dean and Director, Center for Urban and Global Studies (CUGS)

 Xiangming Chen has been serving as the founding Dean and Director of the Center for Urban and Global Studies (CUGS) at Trinity College since July 1, 2007.
 Chen leads CUGS in developing and strengthening meaningful and synergistic linkages of teaching, research, and service in urban and global studies, broadly defined, between Trinity’s academic programs and its various forms of experiential learning on campus, in Hartford, and globally.

 A native of Beijing, China, Chen graduated from Beijing Foreign Studies University and received his Ph.D. in Sociology from Duke University.
-From 1989 to 2007, he served as Assistant to Full Professor of Sociology with adjunct appointments in Political Science and Urban Planning and Policy at the University of Illinois at Chicago where he also directed the International Studies, Asian Studies, and Sociology graduate programs.
-He also holds the positions of Distinguished Guest Professor at Fudan University in Shanghai and Honorary Research Fellows at the Institute of Economics of Shanghai Academy of Social Sciences, the Beijing Academy of Social Sciences, and the IC2 Institute at the University of Texas at Austin.
-Chen has served on the editorial board of the journal City & Community and is currently on the international advisory board of Journal of Borderlands Studies.
+From 1989 to 2007, he served as Assistant to Full Professor of Sociology with adjunct appointments in Political Science and Urban Planning and Policy at the University of Illinois at Chicago where he directed the International Studies, Asian Studies, and Sociology graduate programs.
+He also holds the positions of Distinguished Guest Professor at Fudan University in Shanghai, Adjunct Professor at the Graduate School of Shanghai Academy of Social Sciences, Honorary Research Fellow at the Institute for Urban Studies of Beijing Academy of Social Sciences, and Global Fellow at IC2 Institute at the University of Texas at Austin.
+Chen has served on the editorial board of the journal City & Community and on the international advisory board of Journal of Borderlands Studies.
 He was elected to and served as President of the North American Chinese Sociologists Association during 1998-2000 and on the Council for the Community and Urban Sociology Section of the American Sociological Association during 2002-2005.
-He is serving as a Visiting Professor of Sociology at Yale University in spring 2013.
+He served as a Visiting Professor of Sociology at Yale University in spring 2013.

 Chen received fellowships and grants from the American Council of Learned Societies, the American Sociological Association, the Open Society Institute, and Harvard University.
 His research focuses on the comparative and transnational facets of global-urban relations in the local and regional contexts of China and Asia.
-He is the co-author of The World of Cities: Places in Comparative and Historical Perspective (2003), the author of As Borders Bend: Transnational Spaces on the Pacific Rim (2005), the editor of and a contributor to Shanghai Rising: State Power and Local Transformations in a Global Megacity (2009), the co-editor of Rethinking Global Urbanism: Comparative Insights from Secondary Cities (2012), a co-author of Introduction to Cities: How Place and Space Shape Human Experience (2012), and a co-editor of Confronting Urban Legacy: Rediscovering Hartford and New England's Forgotten Cities (August 2013).
-He has also published over 80 journal articles, book chapters, and scholarly essays.
+He is the co-author of The World of Cities: Places in Comparative and Historical Perspective (2003), the author of As Borders Bend: Transnational Spaces on the Pacific Rim (2005), the editor of and the primary contributor to Shanghai Rising: State Power and Local Transformations in a Global Megacity (2009), the co-editor of and a main contributor to Rethinking Global Urbanism: Comparative Insights from Secondary Cities (2012), a co-author of Introduction to Cities: How Place and Space Shape Human Experience (2012), the lead editor of and a contributor to Confronting Urban Legacy: Rediscovering Hartford and New England's Forgotten Cities (2013), and a co-author of and contributor to Global Cities, Local Streets: Everyday Diversity from New York to Shanghai (2015).
+He is currently leading the editing of and also contributing to The Research Handbook on Asian Cities (Edward Elgar, forthcoming).
+He is also working on a book project on China's extensive and ever growing influence in a number of sectors and cities across various developing countries, and how this dynamic can reshape the global development trajectory, economic order, and governance system (Rowman & Littlefield Publishers, forthcoming).
+He has published over 80 journal articles, book chapters, and scholarly essays.

 See his extended bio and Curriculum Vitae.